monistode/ISA-docs/stack.md

 Replace the top of the register stack with its' bitwise not.

-Reset the flag register, and set the `OF` to 1, the `ZF` to 1 if the result is 0.

-Flip the value of `SF`
+Reset the flag register, and set the `OF` to 1, the `ZF` to 1 if the result is 0, flip the value of `SF`.

-TODO: figure out whether flags should be modified

-TODO: think about setting `ZF`

 ### LSH